sahitishakelly/rule-based-chatbot/README.md

-# rule-based-chatbot
+# Rule-Based Chatbot

-Here’s a more **natural, human-like version (within ~350 characters):**  I built a simple chatbot using Python that can handle greetings, small talk, and basic AI-related questions.
-It uses pattern matching to understand user input and gives relevant responses.
-I also added chat logging and a modular structure so it can be easily expanded later.
+## Description
+This project is a simple rule-based chatbot built using Python.
+It uses regular expressions to detect user intent and respond accordingly.
+The chatbot can handle greetings, small talk, help queries, and basic AI-related questions.

+## Features
+- Intent-based response system using regex
+- Handles greetings, help, and domain-specific queries
+- Interactive console chatbot
+- Logs conversation history to a file

+## How It Works
+The chatbot matches user input with predefined patterns to identify intent and returns a suitable response.

+## How to Run
+1. Install Python
+2. Run the file:
+   python chatbot.py

+## Example
+You: hi
+Bot: Hello!
+How can I assist you today?

+You: what is ai
+Bot: AI stands for Artificial Intelligence, enabling machines to mimic human intelligence.